shard-lab/protocol-camp/basics/ethereum/vrf/README.md

 # Chainlink VRF Lottery

-This project demonstrates how to integrate Chainlink VRF (Verifiable Random Function) into a smart contract for generating provably fair random numbers.
+This learning module is designed to help understand how random numbers (VRF) are used in applications through Chainlink VRF integration, rather than focusing on implementation details.
+The project demonstrates how to integrate Chainlink VRF (Verifiable Random Function) into a smart contract for generating provably fair random numbers.

 ## 1. Overview